coalesceio/databricks-nodes/README.md

 The Coalesce Dimension UDN is a versatile node that allows you to develop and deploy a Dimension table in Snowflake.

-A dimension table or dimension entity is a table or entity in a star, snowflake, or starflake schema that stores details about the facts.
+A dimension table or dimension entity is a table or entity in a star, Snowflake, or starflake schema that stores details about the facts.
 Dimension tables describe the different aspects of a business process.

 ### Dimension Node Configuration